Next Start

 The Welding Technology program at Universal Technical Institute (UTI) provides training in the four major types of arc welding, which include GMAW, shielded metal arc welding (SMAW), flux-cored arc welding (FCAW) and gas tungsten arc welding (GTAW).
 In just 36 weeks, you’ll have the skills you need to prepare for a career in the industry.1

 Along with learning welding techniques, courses offered in the program cover safety, inspection and defect testing.
-These subjects can come in handy when dealing with the issue of burnback and burnback prevention.
+These topics can come in handy when dealing with the issue of MIG welding burnback and burnback prevention.

 Want to find out more?
 Request more information about training today and see how you can start taking steps toward your future.